-The first and last items on the Quick Menu list are fixed and special in that they enable you to apply any data changes to the inverter.
+The last item on the Quick Menu list is fixed and special in that it enables you to apply any data changes to the inverter.
 You may accumulate data changes (edits) in either Program Mode or when using the Quick Menu.
-These accumulated changes will be in the inverter's RAM, and are pending transfer to the the inverter's EEPROM.
-The Read/Write menu item contains the Read EEPROM data and Write EEPROM data operations, and it is the first item on the Quick Menu list.
-The Store to EEPROM is fixed as the last Quick Menu item.
+These accumulated changes will be in the inverter's RAM, and are pending transfer to the inverter's EEPROM.